Connecting to MySQL

 To connect to a MySQL server, you need to specify the database server host name or IP address, the port the MySQL server is running on, the user name and password to log in with, and the database name.

-If you are connecting to MySQL server on your local computer, allow such connections in your firewall.
+In order to use a direct connection, your MySQL server must be available through the Internet.
+If you are connecting to MySQL server on your local computer directly from Skyvia, allow such connections in your firewall (Skyvia accesses your server from the IP 22.214.171.124).
 If you are connecting to a computer in your local network, you should use port forwarding.

 You need to specify the following parameters for TCP/IP MySQL connection: